Orange Marmalade with Peel

 • Ladle

 • Needless to say, wash the oranges well, even if they are organic.
-Remove the piece where the stem is attached, divide the orange in half and slice it with all the peel.
-Repeat the same with all the others.
+Remove the piece where the stem is attached, cut the orange in half, and slice it with all the peel.
+Repeat the same with all others.
 Remove any seeds you find as you cut the oranges.

 • Weigh the sugar and cover the sliced oranges in the pot.
 Mix well and cook for about an hour.